Aymz96/NodePacker/README.md

-# Nodejs Packer :computer: :cd: :electric_plug:
+# Nodejs Packer :computer: :cd:

-In this repository, there are files which will be working in conjuntons with the NodeCookbookStarterCode.
-These will be used to create an Amazon Machine Image (AMI) in AWS.
+This repository contains files which will be working in conjunctions with the NodeCookbookStarterCode.
+These will be used to create Amazon Machine Image (AMI) in AWS.
 It will consist of npm, pm2, nginx and nodejs.

 ## Pre-requisites